MouseLand/cellpose/README.md

 ### Download of pretrained models

 The models will be downloaded automatically from the [website](https://www.cellpose.org) when you first run a pretrained model in cellpose.
 If you are having issues with the downloads, you can download them from this [google drive zip file](https://drive.google.com/file/d/1mK8aJDg0jv6s9Vc_5HntpUPmC--p2fE0/view?usp=sharing), unzip the file and put the models in your home directory under the path .cellpose/models/, e.g. on Windows this would be C:/Users/YOUR_USERNAME/.cellpose/models/ or on Linux this would be /home/YOUR_USERNAME/.cellpose/models/, so /home/YOUR_USERNAME/.cellpose/models/cyto_0 is the full path to one model for example.
+If you cannot access google drive, the models are also available on baidu: Link：https://pan.baidu.com/s/1CARpRGCBHIYaz7KeyoX-fg ; Fetch code：pose ; thanks to @qixinbo!

 ## Running cellpose